mgzeke0/movie_classifier/README.md

 To perform a small random search for parameters, run

-`python -m train.run_training --randomsearch=1`
+`python -m train.run_training --randomsearch`

-The script will also save the model under `model/trained_model/` by default.
-Use `python -m train.run_training --save=0` to avoid saving it.
+The script will also save the model under `model/trained_model/`.

+Pass the flag --save `python -m train.run_training --save` to save it.

 ## Inference